Diligence against earnings – Information for Scots in debt

 If you are struggling with debt, Scotland Debt Solutions can help.
 We will quickly assess your situation, and advise on all the options available to you.
-Our experienced team work from four offices around Scotland, and are available for same-day consultations.
+Our experienced team work from five offices around Scotland, and are available for same-day consultations.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]

 A trust deed is a common debt repayment programme based around a voluntary arrangement made between you, your creditors and a qualified independent trustee who takes control of your debt repayments for a typical period of four years.
 If you’re having difficulty paying your debts and have assets or a regular income, you may qualify […]

 If you have built up debt from gambling, you may be able to write off part or all of the debt via a formal Scottish insolvency route.
 Not all insolvency solutions allow debts to be written off, but you may be eligible for a trust deed if you meet certain criteria, with sequestration also being a possibility […]